AdHoc-Protocol/AdHoc-protocol/README.md

 > You cannot import `Stages` this way.

 > [!NOTE]
->**To import a host from another project, reference the host as the endpoint within the project's channels.**
+> To import a **host** from another project, reference the host as the endpoint within the project's channels.
->**To import a pack from another project, reference the pack in a branch of a stage within the project's channels.**
+> To import a **pack** from another project, reference the pack in a branch of a stage within the project's channels.

 [Learn how to modify imported packs](#modify-imported-packs).
 [Learn how to modify imported channels](#modify-imported-channels).

- For example, the protocol description in [`AdhocProtocol.cs`](https://github.com/AdHoc-Protocol/AdHoc-protocol/blob/main/AdhocProtocol.cs) defines public, external communications.
+For example, the protocol description in [`AdHocProtocol.cs`](https://github.com/AdHoc-Protocol/AdHoc-protocol/blob/main/AdHocProtocol.cs) defines public, external communications.
 However, on the **Server** side, the backend infrastructure requires an internal communication protocol to handle tasks such as:

 - Distributing workloads
 - Sending and receiving metrics